-Some characteristic features of Simon's art can be observed in these early works.
-The main topic here is the problem of catastrophe, an approaching end of civilisation, which could be foreshadowed by computer games.
+The main topic of Janek Simon's art is the problem of catastrophe, an approaching end of civilisation, which could be foreshadowed by computer games.
 The artist does not point to the source of this threat.
 On the one hand, he makes objects which suggest an approaching cataclysm, on the other, he gathers hints and constructs tools with the help of which a human being can free himself/herself from civilisation and will survive in the face of the catastrophe.
 This attitude is based on the thought of anarchists who propagated the idea of individual rebellion against the system and state.
 This rebellion finds its expression in Simon's individual creativity, and consequently, in his aspiring for self sufficiency.
 Lukasz Ronduda described it as an "anarchic and pragmatic attitude in the face of contemporary knowledge of reality based on overproduction."

 Simon studied sociology and psychology at the Jagiellonian University in Kraków.
 His artistic activity began around 2001.
 As VJ Jansi he cooperated with Commbo group, making visualisations for music in clubs and with the 36,6 Foundation.
 He is author of interactive installations, videos, objects.
 Simon takes inspiration from computer games, Internet and the archive (in its multiple meanings).
 He lives and works in Cracow.